Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows

 \section{Energy decreasing ETDRK methods for gradient flows}

-In this section we first introduce some basic knowledge for gradient flows and some phase field models, convex splitting and the ETDRK methods.
+In this section we first introduce some basic knowledge of gradient flows, phase field models, convex splitting and the ETDRK methods.
 Then we prove our main theorem, i.e. arbitrary ETDRK schemes are unconditionally energy stable as long as the conditions are satisfied.